trend-anz/Deep-Security-Open-Patch/README.md

 DSOP will then do the following:

 1. Check if the specified policy name exists.
 If it doesn't, DSOP will create it
 2. Check if the policy already has rule(s) applied which protect against the specified CVE.
-If it doesn't, DSOP adds the necessary rule(s)
+If it doesn't, DSOP adds them
 3. Check if the host is protected by the specified policy.
 If it isn't, DSOP changes the host's policy to match the specified policy

 ## Example Output

 Provided parameters:

-* Hostname: WIN-Q0HITV3HJ6D
+* hostname: WIN-Q0HITV3HJ6D
-* Policy name: Demo Policy
+* policy_name: Demo Policy
-* CVE: CVE-2014-3568
+* cve: CVE-2014-3568
+* enable_rules: true (optional: defaults to 'true')

 ### First Run